mklemmingen/DigiDoubt/README.md

 ```

 ### For the time being, all results of this tool are manually checked and added to the blocklist.
-### I suggest running this tools in a VPN-protected environment or in conjunction with PiVPN
+### I suggest running this tools in a VPN-protected environment or in conjunction with PiVPN and a configured Pihole.